Middle School – Le Collège

 In the science curriculum, ninth grade students are required, in most areas, to take earth science.
 It is often a pre-requisite for most other lab sciences available at the high school level, and is often a requirement for graduation.
 In some cases, the upcoming ninth grader maybe choose to take the tenth grade course, Biology I.

 Our curriculum is thought-through, incremental and structured.
-We follow the requirements of the French Ministry of Education, a curriculum which has a proven track record, and the Texas Essentials Knowledge and Skills and the Texas essential Knowledge and Skills (TEKS) which are the state standards for what students should know and be able to do.
+We follow the requirements of the French Ministry of Education, a curriculum which has a proven track record, and the American curricula, which are the state standards for what students should know and be able to do.
 The LIH program focuses on students’ needs.
 Our context-based educational strategies are further optimized once we tailor them to your child’s unique profile.
 As a result, each LIH student develops their knowledge and skills to their highest potential.
 Our teachers use the latest developments in the fields of cognitive science, neurology, and linguistics to adapt their teachings for each child.

 The LIH middle school curriculum is structured in a cross-disciplinary way.
 For example, humanities include literature, language studies, history, geography, civics and ethics; scientific studies include math, physics, chemistry, technology, natural and life sciences.
 Language instruction includes English and Spanish.
 Art includes visual arts and music.
 Our physical and sports education programs follow the requirements of the French Ministry of Education.